 The Holy Ghost comforts me when things are going absolutely wrong in my life.
 In fact, I find God usually doesn’t take me out of my problems, but grants me the Holy Ghost to comfort me while experiencing trials.
 I am so grateful for this.
 His peace truly does "pass all understanding."
 And through that Holy Ghost, He gives me strength to eventually overcome my problems.
 There is another thing I love about the Holy Ghost.
 Christ said “Verily, verily, I say unto you, I will impart unto you of my Spirit...which shall fill your soul with joy” D&C 11:13 When I have the Holy Ghost with me, I am happy, and I am enjoyable to be around.
 When I don't, not even my kids want to be by me!
 One of my favorite quotes on the Holy Ghost is the following given by one of our church leaders: "I am perfectly satisfied that my Father and my God is a cheerful, pleasant, lively, and good-natured Being.
 Why?
 Because I am cheerful, pleasant, lively and good-natured when I have His Spirit.”
 (Heber C. Kimball, JD, 4:222) I have found that to be true in my life as well.
 I am most happy when I have his Spirit, the Holy Ghost.

 The place where I have opportunities to live my faith the most is within the walls of my own home.
+Fatherhood is very rewarding.
 There I have many opportunities every day to follow the Savior and be patient, forgiving, offer service, etc. Do I always do this?
 No!
-I come up short on a daily basis.
-But as I am raising my kids and family, I have discovered that the thing that impresses them is not that I am a perfect father, but that I am actively trying to improve.
+I come up short regularly.
+But as I am raising my kids and family, I have discovered that the thing that impresses kids the most is not that I am a perfect father, but that I am actively trying to improve myself.
+That is a lesson I hope they carry on with their kids.
 I also try to protect my family spiritually.
 The first thing that helps me do this is to worship with them on Sunday.
 Second, is to gather my family together and study about Him in the scriptures.
 As we remember the Savior, even through sleepy eyes, His Spirit can be found right in our very own living room.
 Lastly, I try to live my faith by serving others, outside of my family.
 I don't do it as often as I would like, but my most choice experiences are those where I visit someone who is sick, or lonely.
 To me, it feels like the Savior is right there with me.
 I know he is pleased with me, and I know I made a difference in someone's life.